MatthewBJane/ThemePark/README.md

 ![theme_park_banner](https://github.com/MatthewBJane/theme_park/assets/52077481/6a02f463-9e79-4080-aab8-6c6d591aa958)

+# Theme Park
+Theme Park is a soon to be package for fun ggplot themes related to popular culture (movies, TV shows, video-games, etc.).
+I don't have much time to expand this further so please consider submitting a theme!

 ## Submit a Theme
 Please help grow this package by submitting your own custom ggplot theme for a movie, show, or videogame.
 To submit, edit the 'theme_template.R' script file and send the edited script to matthew.jane@uconn.edu.
 I will review it and add it or respond with suggested edits.
 Have fun with it!